 A large Latin American community lives in Southwest Detroit, a group of smaller neighborhoods that stretches across the I-75 freeway toward Downriver.
 Some of the best Mexican and Central American cuisine in the city can be found here in restaurants and food trucks, alongside Prohibition-era bars, classic Italian, and vegan taco trucks.

 In Mexicantown, find a hub of Americanized Mexican eateries, beloved Mexican bakeries like La Gloria and Sheila’s Bakery, and relative newcomers like Neapolitan pizzeria PizzaPlex.
 One of the best food trucks, Detroit 75 Kitchen, is serving exceptional Mediterranean-inspired street food, just a few minutes away by car to Fort Street.
-Feast on tacos and grilled chicken at a local favorite Taqueria El Rey off West Vernor Highway or check out the old-school coney dogs and cheap breakfasts at Duly’s Place.
+Check out the old-school coney dogs and cheap breakfasts at Duly’s Place.

 Feast on fresh, crispy pieces of fried chicken at Pollo Chapin and for Salvadorian food — pupusas, massive plates of fried plantains, and more — don’t miss Pupusería y Restaurante Salvadoreño on Livernois.
 A great date-night pick is El Barzon, where the chef/owner expertly prepares both Mexican and Italian fare.